Run Chainhook as a Service using Stacks

 - Set up the bitcoin node by following this article, then get the

-file is generated when configuring the stacks node.
-Below is the sample Stacks.toml
+A Stacks.toml file is generated when configuring the stacks node.
+Below is the sample Stacks.toml file.

 [node]